Howard Kurtz returns to the pages of the Washington Post with a guest column reminding readers that the News of the World hacking scandal is

 So, all you people out there who keep insisting that American journalism is sleaze-free: you stand, thanks to Kurtz, corrected.

-Here’s a theory: Kurtz misses his old WaPo perch (he “turns up his nose at dirt” in his guest Post op-ed while his new “home, The Daily Beast is an all-night buffet of scandal and dirt.”)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Here’s a theory: Kurtz misses his old WaPo perch (he “turns up his nose at dirt” in his guest Post op-ed while his new “home, The Daily Beast is an all-night buffet of scandal and dirt.”)Liz Cox Barrett is a writer at CJR.